emerald-dao/intermediate-cadence-course/README.md

 ## 😇 Who is this course meant for?

-- You want to get a stronger understanding of more advanced Cadence patterns
+- You want to get a stronger understanding of the Cadence smart contract language
+- You want to learn more advanced Cadence patterns & concepts
 - You have completed our <a href="https://github.com/emerald-dao/beginner-cadence-course" target="_blank">Beginner Cadence Course</a> and are looking for more

 ## 📚 How does it work?